maubanel/UE5-Blueprints/constructor-begin/README.md

 ##### `Step 8.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Right click on an empty part of the graph and type `SetText` as we want the set text node.
+Right click on an empty part of the graph and type `Text Render | SetText(TextInRoom1)` as we want the set text node.
 Notice that the function also includes the name of the **Text** component we just named (TextInRoom1).

 ![add SetText node](images/SetTextNode.jpg)